$\mathcal{S}$-adic characterization of minimal dendric shifts: Other graphs characterizing dendricity

 In particular, when $C = \cA$, Proposition~\ref{P:equiv connected with subgraphs} can be rewritten as follows. \begin{prop} Let $X$ be a shift space and $N \geq 0$.
 If the graph $\cE_X(v)$ is acyclic for all $v \in \cL_{<N}(X)$, then the following properties are equivalent. \begin{enumerate} \item The graph $\cE_X(v)$ is connected for all $v \in \cL_{< N}(X)$. \item The graph $G^L_n(X)$ (resp., $G^R_n(X)$) is connected for all $n \leq N$. \item The graph $G^L_N(X)$ (resp., $G^R_N(X)$) is connected. \end{enumerate} \end{prop}

 \begin{rem} The result is false if we remove the acyclic hypothesis.
-Indeed, if $X$ is such that $\cL_3(X) = \{001, 010, 011, 100, 110, 111\}$, then the graph $\cE_X(0)$ is not connected.
+Indeed, if a shift space $X$ is such that $\cL_3(X) = \{001, 010, 011, 100, 110, 111\}$, then the graph $\cE_X(0)$ is not connected.
 However, $G^L_2(X)$ is and, indeed, the graph $\cE_X(\varepsilon)$ contains a cycle (see Figure~\ref{F:acyclic hypothesis is necessary}) thus this does not contradict the previous result.

 \end{rem}

 As a direct consequence of Proposition~\ref{P:equiv acyclic} and Proposition~\ref{P:equiv connected}, we obtain the following characterization of dendric shifts. \begin{cor} A shift space $X$ is dendric if and only if, for all $n \in \N$, the graph $G^L_n(X)$ (resp., $G^R_n(X)$) is acyclic for the labeling and connected. \end{cor}